It happens. Finally, one of your tenants asks about the early termination of the lease agreement. Should you let your tenants out of their lease?

 Yet landlords cannot force tenants to live in their property.
-State laws define legal protocol.
+State laws define a legal protocol.
 So, should you let your tenant out of their lease agreement?

 UNDERSTANDING WHY THE TENANT WANTS TO TERMINATE THEIR LEASE EARLY?

 There are many reasons why tenants want to terminate the lease agreement early.
 Personal or professional reasons.
-Or, landlord breached the lease.
+Or, the landlord breached the lease.
 Whatever the reason, the lease agreement and state Landlord-Tenant laws will dictate the proper procedures.

 Before we explain several common reasons for breaking a lease, understand this is a fluid situation.
 Every landlord needs to judge their own conditions and make the best decision.
 Both parties have the lease agreement as a safety net.
 That doesn’t mean landlords cannot show compassion and find a mutual solution.

 REASONS TENANTS WANT AN EARLY LEASE TERMINATION